archywillhe/0a.io-v0/posts/other/other-stuff.md

 2. I started coding at 12.
 I founded my first start-up at 16 (back in 2012, after dropping out from [Catholic High School](https://en.wikipedia.org/wiki/Catholic_High_School,_Singapore)) and eight months later it died.
 I began freelancing & working for different start-ups since then.

-3. I was the lead developer & shareholder of a start-up that got into the Startup Battle in TechCrunch Disrupt London 2016.
-Still, just like most start-ups it ran out of its runway eventually and died.

-4. I speak English, Cantonese, and Mandarin fluently.
+3. I speak English, Cantonese, and Mandarin fluently.
 But most importantly, I use [emacs](http://spacemacs.org/) -)

-5. And lastly, here is a photo of me staring into your soul (in case you want to know how I look like because parts of your brain that can be traced back to the hunter-gathering times would love to encode my face into your memory as it is so much easier to associate a name with a face than the abstract notion of a human):
+4. And lastly, here is a photo of me staring into your soul (in case you want to know how I look like because parts of your brain that can be traced back to the hunter-gathering times would love to encode my face into your memory as it is so much easier to associate a name with a face than the abstract notion of a human):
 <br/>
 <br/>
 <br/>